josephhu/GetdataProject/README.md

 of the measurements that were the mean and standard deviation of the original signals.

 We define "mean" as column names that contain "-mean()" and standard deviation as column names that contain "-std()".
+Note that the original features_info.txt listed "meanFreq()" as "Weighted average of the frequency components to obtain a mean frequency" so based on this information, we did not include "-maenFreq()" columns.

 Note the tidy data set file was created in R by:
 `write.table(data.frame, "UCI_HAR_TidyData.txt", row.names=FALSE)`